clojure-emacs/cider/doc/troubleshooting.md

 C-M-x`).
 [File an issue](https://github.com/clojure-emacs/cider-repl/issues/new) and copy this information.

+### Debugging freezes & lock ups

+Sometimes a CIDER command might hang for a while (e.g. due to a bug or a configuration issue).
+Such problems are super annoying, but are relatively easy to debug.
+Here are a few steps you can take in such situations:

+* Do `M-x toggle-debug-on-quit`
+* Reproduce the problem
+* Hit `C-g` around 10 seconds into the hang

+This will bring up a backtrace with the entire function stack, including function arguments.
+So you should be able to figure out what's going on (or at least what's being required).

 ### Warning saying you have to use nREPL 0.2.12+

 CIDER currently requires at least nREPL 0.2.12 to work properly (there were some